+The Delhi High Court has granted a John Doe order to Fox Star Studio and Phantom Films, aimed at stopping the pirating of its movie ‘Bombay Velvet’, reports NDTV.
+The court has not yet uploaded the order to its website.
 The order will allow blocking of known defendants and unknown defendants (John Doe) that are “hosting, streaming, making available for viewing, downloading, providing access to… or sharing without authorisation on their website, in any manner, the film Bombay Velvet.”
 According to the High Court, the studios made a convincing case that without such an injunction, ‘irreparable’ financial damages would be caused to the studios.
 The DoT and DeitY were also notified by the court to ensure compliance by ISPs.
 The Delhi High court had issued a similar order (pdf) earlier this month, granting a John Doe order to Multi Screen…

 - PrivacyNama 2022 Workshop: Privacy Preserving Advertising; October 11 October 7, 2022

 - IRDAI Approves ‘Amazon-like’ Intermediary For Selling Insurance Products: Benefits and Concerns October 7, 2022